Back to overview

 Many non-law degrees are particularly useful for specialist areas of the law; a science background can be advantageous (but not essential) for specialist intellectual property lawyers, for example.

 This isn’t meant to discourage you from studying law at degree level; it’s a great subject to specialise in at university.
-But it’s important to note that a law degree is not part of the essential requirements to become a solicitor, barrister, legal executive or paralegal.
-See Legal career paths to learn more, as well as the following information covering the undergraduate degree stage.
+But it’s important to note that a law degree isn’t part of the essential requirements to become a solicitor, barrister, legal executive or paralegal.

 Wondering about the legal executive pathway?
-Check out this blog on qualifying via this route.
+Check out this blog on qualifying via this route and visit the CILEX page on LCN.

 Solicitor qualifying requirements

-As of September 2021, the way that solicitors qualify changed with the introduction of the Solicitors Qualifying Exam (SQE).
-The SQE is a new centralised assessment that all prospective solicitors must pass to qualify.
+The Solicitors Qualifying Exam (SQE) is the centralised assessment that all prospective solicitors must now pass to qualify.

 Technically, no legal qualifications (a law degree or law conversion) are required to attempt the SQE assessments, but realistically students will still need legal education and training to pass the exams.
 This means that law degrees and law conversion courses are here to stay.
-In fact, many firms will likely require non-law graduates to complete a law conversion before embarking on training and the SQE with them.
+In fact, most firms will likely require non-law graduates to complete a law conversion before embarking on additional SQE prep and training with them.
+These firms will also likely require law graduates to complete SQE prep and pass the assessments prior to starting the training contract.

 Non-law students: SQE and law conversion courses’ – find out more about the changes in this Oracle.